arikan/bitcoin-voting/README.md

 #### Requirements:

-All actors of the election should be able to have a Bitcoin account and should be able to secure their voting computer.
+* All actors of the election should be able to have a Bitcoin account.
+* All actors of the election should be able to secure their voting computer.

 #### Actors: